 For example, Jersey City, Lakewood and Hoboken are among the fastest-growing cities in the state, so students with skills in construction or construction management are likely to do well there.
 Also, graduates of HVAC trade schools in New Jersey can look to cities like Trenton, Newark and Camden for wages of as much as 25 percent above the national average in their field.

-Why is New Jersey Good for Vocational/Career Schools?
+Why is New Jersey Good for Vocational/Technical Schools?

 Many people think that completing a four-year bachelor's degree is the best move for a college student, but a close look at the numbers tells a slightly different story.
 The average cost of a bachelor's degree from New Jersey universities was over $14,000 in 2018-19, for example, while students at trade and vocational schools in New Jersey paid closer to $5,000 -- a difference of over $9,000 in tuition and fees alone.